anushka44-bot/Tic-Tac-Toe/README.md

 HTML: Structure of the webpage and game board.
 CSS: Styling of the game board, buttons, and other elements.
 JavaScript: Game logic for handling player moves, win conditions, and game resets.

+**How to Play**

+The game board consists of 9 empty cells arranged in a 3x3 grid.
+Player 1 (X) starts by clicking an empty cell.
+Player 2 (O) takes their turn by clicking another empty cell.
+Players continue alternating turns until one player wins by aligning three marks in a row (horizontally, vertically, or diagonally), or the game ends in a draw if all cells are filled without a winner.
+After the game ends, click the "Reset Game" button to start a new game.